cmsc388M/fall19/project3/README.md

 - [This tutorial](https://youtu.be/xz5cP2JdxTM) does a great job at introducing how you can build your own Daydream VR experience from scratch.
 - We have also created our own basic example of a Google VR sample project that you can reference as well.
 It is a completed version of the tutorial from the previous item with a few modifications.
 You can take a look at it [here](https://github.com/cmsc388M/fall19/tree/master/examples/GoogleVRSample) (in the examples/GoogleVRSample folder of this repo).
 - The Google VR Documentation, in particular the [guides](https://developers.google.com/vr/develop) and [API Reference](https://developers.google.com/vr/reference).

+### Google Daydream Elements (Advanced But Important Samples)

+Once you are comfortable with the above examples, you should move on to exploring Daydream Elements.
+As we mentioned earlier, one reason for using vendor-specific SDKs is that they often have built-in prefabs and components that make it easy to implement UX best practices for the platform.
+Google has separated these out of their core VR SDK into something they call Daydream Elements, which they describe as follows:

+- _Daydream Elements is a collection of Unity tech demos that showcase principles and best practices for developing high-quality VR experiences.
+The core mechanics in each demo are built to be easily configurable and reusable for your own applications._

+You can learn more about Daydream Elements from [this video](https://youtu.be/WxX_Q7VA8No), [this blog post](https://www.blog.google/products/daydream/daydream-elements-foundational-vr-design/) (which was one of the assigned readings), and [the documentation](https://developers.google.com/vr/elements/overview).

+Google has released a `.unitypackage` file where you can add Daydream Elements directly into your own app, much like you did before with the Google VR SDK.
+However, it is not recommended to do this.
+Google has not updated the project since November 2017 and has since archived the project.
+This means that it uses an old version of the SDK, and thus has a ton of conflicts and errors that come up when you try to use it with the latest SDK.

+Luckily, you can still see how the Daydream Elements examples work using the old SDK, since they have the full Unity project with the old SDK up on GitHub.
+Additionally, many of the important assets aren't really affected by the conflicts and are still usable with the new SDK.
+As we mentioned before, Unity makes it easy to import AND export assets for use between projects, and we feel that exporting them from the Daydream Elements project is the best way to go.
+We'll explore this more in the [teleportation section](#moving-via-teleporation).
+For now, just focus on trying out and understanding the scenes in this project:

+- Download or clone the Daydream Elements project from the [GitHub page](https://github.com/googlevr/daydream-elements) and open up the project using the Unity Hub.
+- Open up the main scene (located in `Assets` -> `DaydreamElements` -> `Main` -> `Scenes`) and click the play button.
+This will bring up a menu to transport you to a bunch of different scenes that each showcase a particular UX interaction.
+- Once you are done, open up any scenes you found interesting to see how they worked.
+Two that may be particularly useful for this project are the _**Teleport**_ and the _**ArmModels**_ scenes.

+Simulating this in the Editor is one thing, but actually trying it out on a headset is even more beneficial to helping you understand how these UX mechanisms fit in to the big picture.
+Google has published the Daydream Elements VR app on the Google Play Store for Android, and we are happy to let you try it out if you come in during office hours.

 ### Setting Up Your Scene for Google VR